|Nutritional Guidelines (per serving)|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If you don't care to make a lattice crust, top it with a conventional top pie crust.
-Cut vents in it to allow steam to escape and brush with the egg wash before baking.
+If you do not care to make a lattice crust, then top it with a conventional top pie crust.
+Make sure to cut vents in it to allow steam to escape and brush it with an egg wash before baking.